ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/0004_stress-test-sept-2020.md

 ## Errors and Failures

-- There were a total of 105 failures as reported by Locust across all requests (232,232,087)
+- There were 105 failures as reported by Locust across 232,232,087 requests
 - The number of Locust failures (105) correlates with the errors we see in the load balancer and application logs and are detailed below
 - HTTP 500 errors (105) reported by load_balancer as `statusDetails: "response_sent_by_backend"`
 - HTTP 500 errors (92) reported by the application logs: